-Protesters throw kegger outside McConnell's house
+Protesters clash outside of swing vote senator offices in anticipation of Kavanaugh vote

 Mitch McConnell

+Protesters at Arizona Sen. Jeff Flake's office alternated between chants of "are we survivors," "shame," and "stop Kavanaugh," wearing shirts that said "Be a hero" and "Believe women."
+Capitol police officers gave them two warnings before telling them to disperse or risk arrest.
+Flake told MSNBC that he would support Kavanaugh's nomination barring a last-minute development.

+Before the vote Friday morning, protesters gathered outside the home of Senate Majority Leader Mitch McConnell and staged a "confirmation kegger," in the final hours before the Senate prepares for a confirmation vote for Brett Kavanaugh's embattled nomination to the Supreme Court.

-The protest was one of many throughout the week against the Supreme Court nominee who has been accused of sexual assault and whose drinking in high school and college have been under scrutiny.
-He has denied the allegations.
+The protest was one of many throughout the week.
 Protesters marching arm in arm from the Supreme Court to Senate office buildings Thursday wore shirts that said "Believe women" while chanting "Hey hey!
 Ho ho!
 Kavanaugh has got to go!"

 Some carried elaborate signs reading "KavaNOPE," "We believe survivors," and that the judge was "unfit to serve."
 One woman made a poster showing Sen. Jeff Flake's recent encounter in a Senate elevator with a protestor who demanded that Flake "look at" her.